Intro-to-SE-Spring-2020/Group3Project/README.md

 Twitter project

 Description of project:
-This project is meant to create a website similar to twiiter with some of the same functionality.
+This project is meant to create a website similar to twitter with some of the same functionality.

 The members of this team are: